Friday, August 22, 2025

 For me personally the memory of a time is actually mostly audio.
 The de rigueur L.P. for my early years in the World Capital of Live Music was Rumours, you just couldn’t get Fleetwood Mac out of your head, even today "Rhiannon" or "Landslide" playing somewhere can still make me stop and just listen.
 Some of my memories of the old town are visual but most of those came after getting high and technically don't count because tripping is not real.
 Just call me Old School.
 Those were still some of the best times of my life.

-Saw only four live acts, during almost exactly 50 years, unless you also count the house band at the Chili Parlour, this should give you an idea of what the music was like: Dough Sahm playing “96 Tears” on the Drag, at The Hole in the Wall, relatively recently which to me now means, like, in the last quarter-century, you know?
+Saw only four live acts during almost 50 years unless you also count the house band at the Chili Parlour or the Elephant Room, this should give you an idea of what the music was like: Dough Sahm playing “96 Tears” on the Drag, at The Hole in the Wall, relatively recently which to me now means, like, in the last quarter-century, you know?

-Springsteen with Clarence Clemons, and the Beach Boys, both at the Super Drum on campus, back in the prior day, like mid-80s.
-Junior Walker maybe five years before that, singing "Shotgun" at Antone’s, a long long time ago in a different town.
-Later, in Africa on my pilgrimage to see the motherland, just for the record the music was "Baker Street" by Gerry Rafferty.
+Springsteen with Clarence Clemons, thank you very much, and the Beach Boys, both at the Super Drum on campus, back in the prior day, like mid-80s.
+Junior Walker maybe five years before that, at Antone’s, a long long time ago in a different town.
+Later, in Africa on my pilgrimage to see the motherland, just for the record the most significant music was "Baker Street" by Gerry Rafferty.
 The last few years?
 Also British, it’s Simply Red, "Holding Back the Years."
 Looking back now at whatever this is, memoir or confession, that was the “old Austin,” back in the day.
 The town just isn't the same anymore.
 Let me ask you a question, this may seem incongruous:

 You ever ride the Number 1?